About the route

 The Start

-Participants will meet at Trinity Square Gardens for registrtaion and to recieve their participation pack, which will include the route map, emergency contact information and details of our photography competition and other fun actitivites you can take part in.
+Participants will meet at Trinity Square Gardens, near the Tower of London, for registration and to recieve their participation pack, which will include the route map, emergency contact information and details of our photography competition and other fun actitivites you can take part in.

 1) Tower Bridge